jfischoff/tmp-postgres/README.md

 By default it will create a temporary data directory and a temporary directory for a UNIX domain socket for `postgres` to listen on.

-Here is an example using the expection safe 'with' function:
+Here is an example using the exception-safe 'with' function:

 ```haskell
 with $ \db -> bracket